 Committee Secretariat Means the Council officer(s) appointed by the manager of the relevant Council as having responsibility for administering the committee, and their line management.
 Community Member means a person appointed to a Council Committee to represent their own views.
 Council means the Yarra City Council Council Committee means any of the following types of Committee: Advisory Committee means a committee established by Council to provide advice to Council, a special committee or a Council officer.
 Interest Group means a committee established by Council to facilitate networking among members (including Council) on a subject of mutual benefit.
 Project Consultative Group means a Committee established by Council to provide advice and facilitate consultation in the delivery of a specific project.
 Organisational Representative means a person appointed to a Council Committee to represent the views of an organisation, community group or club.
-Special Committee Means a committees with delegated authority established under section 86 of the Act.
+Delegated Committee Means a committee with delegated authority established under section 63 or a Joint Delegated Committee established under section 64 of the Act.
 Staff Representative means a member of Council staff appointed to a Council Committee to provide their professional advice and view.